nickcharlton/site/_posts/2011-10-28-introducing-urbanscraper.md

 ---
 title: Introducing UrbanScraper, and an Alfred Extension
-tags: alfred, ruby, web-services, urban-dictionary, urbanscraper
+tags: alfred ruby web-services urban-dictionary urbanscraper
 ---

 Over the last two evenings, I've been working on a little toy.
 Well, two.
 The first one is a web service for getting definitions from [Urban Dictionary](http://urbandictionary.com) and the other is an Alfred Extension to allow you to get those definitions using your keyboard.